lionheart/style-guide/guides/Line-Breaks.md

 colors_three = [aqua_color, brown_color, charcoal_color, emerald_color]
 ```

 When a list contains variables or contains strings equal to or greater than 20 characters, separate out the elements into separate lines.
-However, if this list contains less than three elements, the list need not be broken.
+However&mdash;as mentioned above&mdash;if this list contains less than three elements, the list need not be broken.

 ```python
 colors_two = [aqua_color, brown_color]